Reinvention

 1. Honest Inventory

 Before you can chart a course back, you have to know exactly where you are.
-Not where you wish you were, not where you used to be — where you actually are right now.
-For me that meant stepping on a scale I'd been avoiding, running a mile I knew would be humbling, and sitting with the discomfort of both numbers.
+Not where you wish you were.
+Not where you used to be.
+Where you actually are right now.
+For me that meant stepping on a scale I'd been avoiding, running a mile I knew would be humbling, and sitting with both numbers.
 That honesty is the first act of courage in any comeback.

 2. Identity Reclamation

-Here's what I've learned: you never stopped being an athlete.
+You never stopped being an athlete.
 The identity doesn't expire.
 It goes dormant.
-The work of the comeback isn't becoming someone new — it's remembering who you already are and deciding to act like it again.
+The work of the comeback isn't becoming someone new.
+It's remembering who you already are and acting like it again.
 I am an athlete.
 That's not aspirational.
 It's definitional.
-My behavior just needs to catch up to the fact.
+My behavior just needs to catch up.

 3. The Minimum Viable Commitment

-The mistake most people make is going from zero to 100 in the first week.
+The mistake most people make is going zero to 100 in the first week.
 They sign up for a race six months out, overhaul their diet overnight, and burn out by week three.
-The smarter move — the move I've seen work again and again — is to find the smallest commitment you can make and keep it without exception.
+The smarter move, the one I've seen work over and over, is to find the smallest commitment you can keep without exception.
 For me it was 30 minutes of movement, every day, non-negotiable.
 Not a workout.
 Movement.
-The consistency matters infinitely more than the intensity at the start.
+At the start, consistency beats intensity by a mile.

 4. Public Accountability